 Information about a Postdoctoral fellowship

 Appointment as Postdoctoral fellow is for 2 years, or 3 years with teaching duties of 33%.
 Applicants must have a doctoral degree at least level with a Norwegian PhD, or have less than 6 months left before completing such a degree.
 In the latter case, employment will be postponed until the degree is obtained.
 The applicant’s doctoral degree should in Computer Science, IT education or similar.
 Candidates with a PhD in Pedagogics are also welcome to apply, if having sufficient background in IT to be able to perform competent research in IT education and e-learning.

-The fellow’s work will include participation in research on current learning and teaching practices, empirical investigations with students, alumni, and employers, design and evaluation of ways to enhance and document career-readiness of candidates, and dissemination to the scientific community and general public about the results of the studies.
+The fellow’s work will include participation in research on current learning and teaching practices, design and evaluation of novel teaching approaches, and dissemination to the scientific community and general public about the results of the studies.
 The candidate will collaborate with other members of the Excited staff, as well as national and international collaborators, and possibly supervise master theses having synergy with own research.

-The candidate must be able to work independently as well as collaboratively, and have excellent written and oral communication skills in English, preferably also fluency in a Scandinavian language, as this will make empirical studies among students and employers easier.
+The candidate must be able to work independently as well as collaboratively, and have excellent written and oral communication skills in English, preferably also fluency in a Scandinavian language, as empirical studies will mainly be conducted in schools.
 For candidates who are neither native English speakers nor from Scandinavia, the following tests can be used as documentation for English skills: TOEFL, Academic IELTS, or Cambridge CAE / CPE.
 Minimum scores are:

 - TOEFL: 600 (paper-based test), 92 (Internet-based test)